Recruiter2/ui_click_launch/README.md

 ```
 cd
 cd /text-generation-webui
-python server.py # --model your_model_name --wbits 4 --groupsize 128 --model_type Llama # add any other command line args you want, no extension for name
+python server.py # --model your_model_name --wbits 4 --groupsize 128 --model_type  # add any other command line args you want, no extension for name
 xdg-open http://127.0.0.1:7860
 ```